ottawan25/quaet/README.md

 **llm_service**

-Currently, only "OpenAI" and "Azure" can be specified.
+Currently, only "OpenAI", "GoogleAI" and "Azure" can be specified.

 **deployment_name**

-The name of the model used when sending requests to the OpenAI.
+The name of the model used when sending requests to the GenAI.

 **api_key**

-Rather than specifying the API_KEY directly, use the environment variable name defined in your .env file, such as OPENAI_API_KEY or AZURE_OPENAI_API_KEY.
+Rather than specifying the API_KEY directly, use the environment variable name defined in your .env file, such as OPENAI_API_KEY, GOOGLE_API_KEY or AZURE_OPENAI_API_KEY.

 **api_version**